Jamie Ritblat: Career

 Ritblat founded Delancey, a property development firm, in 1995 after he left British Land.
 He serves as its chairman and chief executive.
 The firm was formerly quoted, but in 2001 went private again after a share buyback.

 In 2011, Delancey, with the Qatari ruling family, bought the Olympic Village used in the London 2012 Olympic Games.
 This was followed by the acquisition by Delancey of quoted property company Minerva.
 The deal was seen by The Telegraph as Jamie Ritblat stepping out of the shadow of his father and becoming an independent player in the British property world.
 The paper commented, "Ritblat is emerging from the recession as a major influence in the Central London property market" and compared his deal-making to the techniques that his father used to build his own business: "Just as his father did in the downturns of the 20th century, he is playing a central role in the reshaping of the industry as distressed assets are unwound."
 The London Evening Standard commented, "A series of big deals including the purchase of the Olympic village – in a joint venture with Qatari Diar – has seen this behind-the-scenes son of Sir John begin to eclipse his father."

 In February 2015, City A.M. reported that Ritblat's company was in talks to sell the Walbrook building in London for £600m, which they had owned since 2011.

 When David Brudenell-Bruce, Earl of Cardigan lost a long court battle to prevent the sale of Tottenham House, Wiltshire, Ritblat was thought to have been the buyer in the £11.5 million transaction.

-Political donations

-Ritblat is a donor to the British Conservative Party.